 In case you do not have any products published yet, your audience will be taken to yourcustomdomain.com/follow which is basically your Gumroad follow page, identical to gumroad.com/username/follow.

-Also, this feature does not apply to individual product pages.
-Product page URLs are still on Gumroad's domain.
-It also does not allow customers to access their content through your own URL.
+Also, this feature does not allow customers to access their content through your own URL.
 They still have to go to their downloads through a Gumroad download link.

 If you don't see your Gumroad profile via your own domain even after 24 hours of setup, or face any other glitches, we are always there to help at email@example.com.